SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

    export class CdcFeatureModule {}
    ```

-2. Adjust CDC configuration in newly created module.
+2. Adjust the CDC configuration in the newly created module, as shown in the following example:
-   The following is an example:

    ```ts
    provideConfig(<CdcConfig>{